Now open Exhibition

 Beazley Designs of the Year

-Discover the most innovative designs across fashion, architecture, digital, transport, product and graphic design from the past 12 months, as nominated by the public and design experts from around the world.
+Discover the most innovative designs across fashion, architecture, digital, transport, product and graphic design from the past, as nominated by the public and design experts from around the world.

 'The wacky and the wonderful, life-saving or just mind-changing... these are the people designing our future.'
 Channel 4 News